(Photo by Jake Donovan, Capt, USN Ret.,

 Number Still Airworthy: One

-is operated as a warbird in France, and at least three are under restoration in the USA.
+is operated as a warbird in France, and at least three fly in private hands in the USA.

 At least 10 are operated as government-owned fire spotters in the USA.